Syncano/website/pages/blog/2015-01-19-advanced-concepts-flask/index.md

 So let's break up the vague concepts:

-<strong>A way to log user activity so we can talk about all the awareness we are raising.</strong>
+**A way to log user activity so we can talk about all the awareness we are raising.**

 can be split into: